theQRL/docs.theqrl.org/_docs/node/testnetNode.md

 A TestNet node will operate exactly the same as the MainNstet node will, and all commands are the same.
 The command line interface is still accessed through calls to the `qrl` program.

 We have a ton of information on the usage of the node, wallet creation, and various API's in our main Documentation.
 All of this information applies to a TestNet node as well.

+> Never use a QRL address on both networks!
+OTS keys should never be re-used.
+{: .danger}

 You will need to generate a new TestNet wallet.
 It is important to note that you should never use a wallet or address on both networks.
 Due to the way OTS keys work, the address could be compromised if the OTS key is exposed more than once on the blockchain.